ScheererJ/vpn/shoot-client/README.md

-# VPN Shoot
+# VPN Shoot Client

-The VPN Shoot is a tool that is used for [Shoot clusters](https://github.com/gardener/documentation/wiki/Architecture).
-It connects to the vpn server running in the seed cluster, but allows contacting any IP address within its network and routes the packets back to the caller (usually the [vpn-seed](../seed)).
+The VPN Shoot Client is a tool that is used for [Shoot clusters](https://github.com/gardener/documentation/wiki/Architecture).
+It connects to the vpn server running in the seed cluster, but allows contacting any IP address within its network and routes the packets back to the caller (usually the [vpn-seed](../seed-client)).
 By that, it connects the components running in the Seed cluster with those running in the Shoot cluster.

 ## Constraints

-The `vpn-server` requires a load balancer pointing to it which must be reachable from the Shoot cluster network (usually a public load balancer).
-The `vpn-shoot` connects to the seed cluster through this load balancer.
+The `seed-server` requires a load balancer pointing to it which must be reachable from the Shoot cluster network (usually a public load balancer).
+The `shoot-client` connects to the seed cluster through this load balancer.

 ## How to build it?